Why is my iPad not turning on?

 Why won’t my iPad turn on?

 You may wonder ‘why my iPad won’t turn on even when plugged in?
 There are several reasons why your iPad doesn’t turn on.
-Below are some of the common causes when your iPad will not turn on and becomes unresponsive,

 i.
 Dead battery: It is among the most common reasons for an iPad not turning on.
 If the battery is completely depleted the iPad won’t start or iPad won’t switch on because the iPad won’t have enough power to start up.
 It can happen if you haven’t charged the iPad for a long time.
 The charging cable or adapter might also be faulty if the iPad doesn’t respond to charging;